TimTim1618/Low-Taper/README.md

 How to install pip - sudo apt install python3-pip
 How to install Tk - sudo apt update  ->  sudo apt install python3-tk How to install psycopg2 - pip install psycopg2
+How to install pillow - pip install pillow

 use command ./run.bash
           Press 1 and connect to local host.
 Then enter player and equipment id